Fort Bliss couple on honeymoon returns home to devastation after apartment fire

 While on their honeymoon, a Fort Bliss couple received a call from the Shadow Ridge Apartments letting them know their apartment caught on fire and everything was destroyed.

+"It was surreal honestly.
+Driving here, back from our honeymoon, I kept telling myself 'this is just a dream, this isn't real' and actually witnessing it in person it's on a different level," said Lauren.

-The Johnson's told ABC-7 they lost Lauren's wedding dress, their wedding memories, her grandmother's earrings and all of "their firsts were burned to the point that it is not salvageable."
+The Johnson's told ABC-7 they lost Lauren's wedding dress, their wedding memories and pictures, her grandmother's earrings and all of "their firsts were burned to the point that it is not salvageable."

+Lauren told ABC-7, "There were stories behind everything that we got together, and we're going to have new stories to tell, but nothing will replace it."

 They also lost their birth certificates, marriage license, and all of Keenan's military gear.
 All they have left is a suitcase full of clothes they took with them on their honeymoon.